 About the Sur La Glace Figure Skating Program

 Our school is proud to offer an innovative program for figure skaters in grades 6-12, called Sur la Glace.
-The program cuts training costs, eliminates daily travel, and creates time for extracurricular activities.
+The program allows for valuable ice time, cuts training costs, eliminates daily travel, and creates time for extracurricular activities.

 How does the figure skating program work?

-Skaters receive regular ice time, dance and pilates training in the school’s studio, off-ice conditioning in the weight room, mental training, and nutrition support.
-Sur la Glace courses replace Mount’s physical education/health classes and electives, count toward high school graduation requirements, and are recognized when applying to college.
+Skaters receive regular ice time, dance and pilates training in the school’s studio and off-ice conditioning in the weight room.
+Skaters who work with private coaches are afforded the opportunity to work with them on ice during their scheduled skating time.
+Sur la Glace courses earn students a wellness credit, count toward high school graduation requirements, and are recognized when applying to college.

 All of this, plus eliminating travel between school and training, gives skaters time for music, arts, clubs, after school sports, additional academic help, and other extracurricular pursuits.